Interview transcript available below.

 Julie: Yes.
 People who knew him well called him Grant, but he went by W. Grant a lot.
 [00:06:00]

-Kurt: So Elder Bangerter [unintelligible 00:06:02].
-I remember when I was serving as Bishop and my daughter was born, I felt like she thought everybody’s dad was a bishop and had an office in the church with candy.
+Kurt: So Elder Bangerter [00:06:02].
+I remember when I was serving as bishop and my daughter was born, I felt like she thought everybody’s dad was a bishop and had an office in the church with candy.
 Were your earliest memories of him in some church capacity?

-Julie: He was a State President when I was born?
+Julie: He was a stake president when I was born?

-Julie: The animation president and a regional representative.
+Julie: And a mission president and a regional representative.
 So yes, he was always out serving in some capacity of leadership.

 Kurt: How old were you when he was called as a mission president in Brazil?